bcgov/PDF-Portfolio-Detector/README.md

 # PDF Portfolio Detector

-### Note: Has only been tested on windows 10.
-Therefore, may only work on windows 10.
+### Note: Has only been tested on windows 10 and Python 3.12.

 ## Installation Guide: